asad-aali/ambient-diffusion-mri/README.md

 ### Download pre-trained models

 We provide pre-trained Ambient Diffusion models trained on undersampled FastMRI data, independently at acceleration rates of R = 2, 4, 6, 8.
 Additionally, we provide a supervised EDM model trained on fully sampled (R = 1) data.
+We also provide four EDM models trained after L1-Wavelet compressed sensing reconstruction of the training set at each acceleration factor.
 The checkpoints are available [here](https://utexas.box.com/s/axofnwib9kukdpa92ge4ays87dmuvpf7).

 To download from the terminal, simply run: